top of page

 It is not defined by document lists or file storage.

-Without structure, ownership and stewardship, simply digitising records recreates the same risks in a different format.
+Without structure, ownership and stewardship, simply digitising records recreates the same risks in a different format, rather than aligning with Golden Thread information management principles or supporting Safety Case evidence preparation

 Regulatory, commercial and personal risk is increasing